bschirmer/Number-to-cheque/README.md

 Originally, I was going to do a ASP.NET MVC and I had the core logic working with a very basic frontend.
 However, when I went to test it in Postman, it didn't work so I changed it to a WebApi.
 I feel like there was a rookie error in there somewhere and if I took another look, I think I could find it.

 After getting everything working and tests written, I wanted to then copy the code back into the original ASP.NET project and get it working.
 I decided against this because of time constraints.
 This is where I accidentely discarded changed that I needed.
 Luckily I had all of my tests written and I only lost some minor logic changes to fix.

+### Future enhancments
+- A simple, nice looking front end
+- Multiple langues
+- Ablity to print
+- Sign up with banks and add login and authentication so you can print bank specific cheques.
+Not sure if they will trust me though.